 Another example of this type of research is a template by questionpro.com that did a survey about a podcast.
-This survey is designed to ask listeners and people who are not subscribed questions about their consumption of the podcast.
+This survey is designed to ask listeners and people who have not subscribed questions about their consumption of the podcast.

-Moreover, depending on the subject of your research, a marketer can also conduct in-depth interviews with consumers, experts or employees, create various surveys/polls, and organize focus groups.
+Moreover, depending on the subject of your research, a marketer can also conduct in-depth interviews with consumers, experts, or employees, create various surveys/polls, and organize focus groups.

 This type of research most commonly follows the exploratory primary research.
 It is used to dig deeper into challenges or opportunities that are crucial for the business.

 Nowadays, you can find most of the secondary external information online.
 By the way, this type of research is especially beneficial when you need to analyze your competitive environment.

 ✔ Low cost;

-– It is very flexible and you can make changes in the progress;
+✔ It is very flexible and you can make changes in the progress;

-– It provides results specifically for your company;
+✔ It provides results specifically for your company;

-– It gives more insight into the problem.
+✔ It gives more insight into the problem.

 To begin the process of market research, a specific problem should be identified.
 After that, you can move to step 2.